 5 key tips to successfully implement e-learning

 The shift towards digital learning is becoming inevitable.
-The convenience and cost-saving of learning taking place ‘on demand’ at the learners own desk or home is the biggest driver.
-It is highly likely that there is an element of online learning already taking place within your organisation – quite possibly done by individuals using their own initiative because of the growing wealth of content that exists on the Internet.
+The convenience and cost-saving of learning taking place ‘on demand’ at the learner's own desk or home is the biggest driver.
+There is likely an element of online learning already taking place within your organisation – quite possibly done by individuals using their initiative because of the growing wealth of content that exists on the Internet.

 Whilst there are obvious benefits to utilising e-learning, often when you apply a universal policy to harness this there becomes resentment to what is seen as a change to “the way things are done around here”.
 So how do you overcome these views and successfully launch an online learning initiative?